NGarate/internxt-sync/test-config/README.md

 # Test Configuration

-This directory contains configuration files and utilities for testing the Internxt WebDAV Uploader.
+This directory contains configuration files and utilities for testing the WebDAV Backup Tool.

 ## Structure